bf2fc6cc711aee1a0c2a/kas-installer/README.md

 may be provided by setting `ADMIN_API_SSO_BASE_URL`, `ADMIN_API_SSO_REALM`, and `ADMIN_API_SSO_ENDPOINT_URI` in your `kas-installer.env` configuration, or in the environment.
 See `kas-installer-defaults.env` for the default values.

+Users that need to configure a different set of client roles to authorize the admin API operation should use the `ADMIN_AUTHZ_CONFIG` variable to override the defaults.
+This variable can be set using [fleet manager parameter customization](#fleet-manager-parameter-customization).
+See the `ADMIN_AUTHZ_CONFIG` parameter in kas-fleet-manager's `templates/service-template.yml` file for the default value.

 A token for use with the admin API endpoints by calling `./get_access_token.sh --sre-admin` (this is used internally by `managed_kafka.sh` when the `--admin` flag is provided).
 By default, the script is configured for use with a local MAS-SSO instance which has a client pre-configured for this purpose, `kafka-admin`.